Friday, June 5, 2015

 6. T'S Restaurant Narragansett 91 Point Judith Road, MA

-We shared one large waffle, scrambled egg added cheese, bowl of fruit, and water with lemon 7/19
+We shared one large waffle, scrambled egg with cheese, a bowl of fruit, and water with lemon on 7/19

 Lola's Cantina